We're Not Gonna Take It (Twisted Sister song): In advertising

-In 1985, non-profit United Way used snippets of the song and its music video to promote a program entitled "Changing the American Family".
+In 1985, the non-profit organisation United Way used snippets of the song and its music video to promote a program entitled "Changing the American Family".
 This was used as evidence during Snider's Senate hearing to indicate that the song was not violent or obscene, since United Way used "the video's introduction with the demanding father" as a "light-hearted way of talking about communication with teenagers".

 Other uses

 In the wake of the 2011 Great East Japan Earthquake, supporters of association football J.League club Vegalta Sendai used the song melody for a chant to support the team, in which a video from November 2008 of fans at an away game against Yokohama FC cheering, was highlighted on Twisted Sister's website.

 The song was used by Ukrainians protesting the 2022 invasion of Ukraine by Russia, with Snider's approval.

 In November 2023, when asked after the October 7 attacks whether he was okay with Israeli soldiers using his band's "We're Not Gonna Take It" as a battle cry, Snider replied:

 Oh, hell yeah.
 You know what?
 Israelis, the assault on the Israelis, people are losing sight of something.
 People saying that, "Oh, the response is gonna be too intense for what happened".
 Well, you don't get to decide on the response when you do heinous things to civilians.
 You don't get to say, "Oh, that's enough, that's enough retaliation".
 No, it doesn't work like that.
 When you cross that line, you're burning people, you're slaughtering people, you're raping people, you're just killing people, after what happened at that festival you don't get to say, "Okay, your revenge can be this much".
 No. Payback's a mothereffer.
 And I come from that school.
-You cross that line, you know… Shit's gonna happen.
+You cross that line, you know...
+Shit's gonna happen.
 Sing it out, boys.